tobermorytech/ct-monitor-api-rfc/draft-palmer-ct-monitor-api.md

 or subtree of the DNS namespace.

+### Manage Alert Registrations

+A site operator may wish to modify the mechanism (e.g. SMS, email, RSS feed, etc) by which they receive alert notifications, or to cancel alerts for a domain or subtree that they are no longer interested in.

+A site operator may want to register alerts for a large number of domains or subtrees.
+To keep track of these alert registrations, the site operator may want to ask the monitor to return the complete list of alerts that they've registered.

+A site operator may also want alert notifications for multiple alert registrations to be bundled together into at most one notification message per configurable time period.

+All operations to manage alert registrations should be authenticated, to avoid the possibility of alert spamming (e.g. person A configures the monitor to send unwanted alert notification emails to person B).

 ### Finding Certificates for an Organisation

 This is similar to a per-domain search, however it acts on the other data